awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ## Backup Storage<a name="USER_WorkingWithAutomatedBackups.BackupStorage"></a>

 Your Amazon RDS backup storage for each region is composed of the automated backups and manual DB snapshots for that region\.
 Total backup storage space equals the sum of the storage for all backups in that region\.
 Moving a DB snapshot to another region increases the backup storage in the destination region\.
+Backups are stored in Amazon S3\.

 For more information about backup storage costs, see [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/)\.